Search: 1976 results

 because this is what the LORD God of Israel says: "That jar of flour will not run out, nor will that bottle of oil become empty until the very day that the LORD sends rain on the surface of the ground.'"

-And it cometh to pass, after these things, the son of the woman, mistress of the house, hath been sick, and his sickness is very severe till that no breath hath been left in him.
+It happened after these things that the son of the woman, the mistress of the house, became ill; and his illness was very severe until there was no breath left in him.

 And Elijah came unto all the people and said, "Why halt ye between two opinions?
 If the LORD be very God, follow him: or if Baal be he, follow him."
 And the people answered him not one word.